 To help you grow in your relationship with Jesus, we regularly recommend books to encourage you in your relationship with God and your understanding of His Word.
 Our bookstore provides carefully recom-mended books at a low cost to help you grow.

 Below are recommendations from our pastors of books that will aid in your study, as you seek to know God more each week.
 They may be purchased in our Bookstore.
-The following books have been chosen based upon our summer series "Songs of Jesus: A Walk Through the Book of Psalms".
+The following books have been chosen based upon our 1 Corinthians series; "Jesus Loves His Church Despite".

 The Family Discipleship Guide is a free resource for all members of Parkside to help us think strategically about helping our families know God and walk with Him.
 “Family Discipleship” can sound intimidating, but it’s something that everyone can do!
 This guide is extremely helpful because it gives lots of practical tools on how to disciple the next generation.
 Everyone has a role in teaching the next generation to love Jesus, whether you are a parent or not.
 Because of this, we encourage all of our members to take a copy and work through it.
 This resource was developed by The Village Church in Texas (where Matt Chandler is a pastor) and is printed by us with their permission.

 The Psalms is a book to be used as a guide for personal or family devotions.
 The author, Don Kelso, who is the father of our missionary, Dave Kelso, provides the Biblical text of the Psalm on the left side of the page, and his commentary and application on the right side of the page.
 Each Psalm is presented in numerical order, with the longer ones being broken into smaller parts; thus, it provides over 200 days of devotional studies.
 The commentary is brief and provides clarity on the key points of the Psalm.
 The application is short and practical.
 All in all, this book is an excellent way to enjoy one of the most blessed books of the Bible, as a family.